nader2560/react-redux-firebase/docs/queries.md

-import PropTypes from 'prop-types' import { connect } from 'react-redux' import { compose } from 'redux' import { firebaseConnect, isLoaded, isEmpty } from 'react-redux-firebase'
+import PropTypes from 'prop-types' import { connect } from 'react-redux' import { compose } from 'redux' import { firebaseConnect, isLoaded, isEmpty } from 'react-redux-firebase-immutable'

 function Todos({ firebase, todos }) {
   // Build Todos list if todos exist and are loaded